Kernix13/beginner-git-commands/BEGINNER_GIT.md

 The git `config` command is used initially to configure the `user.name` and `user.email` fields.
 This specifies what email and username will be used from a local repository.

 The `--global` flag tells Git that you're going to use the email above for all repos on your computer.
-Replace that with `--local` to use different emails for your projects/repos.
+Replace that with `--local` to use different emails for your projects/repos, although that is not recommended if you are new to Git.

 I was then able to commit my changes but on `git push` I got a message about having to authenticate my GitHub account.
 There was a new tab open in Chrome where I clicked _Authenticate_ and I had to enter my GitHub password (something like that).
 I should have taken better notes but I was more concerned on getting everything to work.